swans-one/dcpu16-mode/README.md

 ### Indentation Rules:

 The indentation rules are fairly simple.
 Any comment, label or blank line is not indented.
-Every instruction is indented 16 spaces.
+Every instruction is indented to a default of 8 spaces.

+To change this default, the `set-variable` command can be used:

+    M-x set-variable RET indentation-spaces [number of spaces] RET

 ## LIMITATIONS